openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 * **Exception/Interrupt:** If an exception (or interrupt, which is in the context of RISC-V subsystems quite similar) is triggered by the CSR_REGISTER, the next PC Gen is assigned to the CSR trap vector base address.

-* **Pipeline starting fetching from COMMIT PC:** When the commit stage is halted by a WFI instruction or when the pipeline has been flushed due to CSR change, next PC Gen is assigned to the PC coming from the COMMIT submodule.
+* **Pipeline starting fetching from COMMIT PC:** When the commit stage is halted by WFI instruction or when the pipeline has been flushed due to CSR change, next PC Gen is assigned to the PC coming from the COMMIT submodule.
   As CSR instructions do not exist in a compressed form, PC is unconditionally incremented by 4.

 .. user and supervisor modes are not supported by CV32A65X